Booth notebook

 Why it fits

-Maria (You Were The Only One) (Single Version) by Michael Jackson off Got To Be There (1972) stays related to I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023) through soul, funk, r&b, but changes the pocket enough to matter.
-Reach for it when the stack needs body, patience, and a groove that persuades instead of shouts.
+New York Kiss (Home Demo) by Spoon off They Want My Soul (2024) cools the temperature after I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023) and lets the turn breathe.
+Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.

 Track context